fluxprotocol/fpo-evm/README.md

 Save the deployed contract address outputted by the command above.

-Optionally include `--validator "0xMyAddress"` to grant a different address the initial validator role rather than the one derived from the mnemonic in the `.env` file.
+Optionally include `--validator "0xMyAddress"` to grant a specific address the initial validator role rather than the deployer.

 _Note: We deployed a price feed contract on Aurora at address `0xb5c82C7F2a5a90b040f411fe7D80C154Cc082160` with all role-based permissions removed.
 Feel free to try posting and fetching data on this contract without deploying your own!_